orb-lang/espalier/doc/md/espalier/shunter.md

 In fact we don't need the outer rule `expression`, which is there so we can apply this algorithm to the results\.

+This kind of algorithm can have problems with stack depth because of the right\-leaning recursion, but our backtick\-ignore unpacks the match table immediately, so we don't have that problem and end up with a nice flat list of matches in the categories `unop`, `binop`, `group`, and all the varieties of `value`, which is not itself a useful addition to a parse tree\.

 The issue with this sort of rule is that it ignores precedence and associativity\.
 Those are qualities of the parse tree rather than the stream\.

+There are times when this is all the parse which you need, since it is valid for an **identical** set of strings as it would be rearranged by arity, precedence, and associativity\.

 It's certainly possible to build a PEG which results in the parse tree which the user requires, but this complicates the grammar considerably, due to